-Pathfinder - New
+Pathfinder

-This year's Pathfinder Program has been completely rewritten from its former program.
-Scouts participating in the Pathfinder Program will now have the opportunity to explore and engage in nearly every program area in camp.
+Scouts participating in the Pathfinder Program will have the opportunity to explore and engage in nearly every program area in camp.
 This program will allow scouts to engage as a group with Handicraft, Nature, Aquatics, Outdoor Skills, and Shooting Sports.
 The program last all seven summits of the day and leaders are highly encouraged to keep their scouts in the program for the full day.

-During the course of the program scouts will be working on both basic scout skills and merit badges.
+During the program scouts will be working on both basic scout skills and merit badges.
 Scouts will have the opportunity to fulfill most cooking, knot tying, lashing, first aid, and nature requirements included in the Scout, Tenderfoot, Second Class, and First-Class requirements.
-Additionally, scouts will have the ability to earn the leatherworking and swimming merit badge.
+Additionally, scouts will have the ability to earn the First Aid, Leatherworking, and Swimming merit badge.